-Program Activities FY 2022 - 2024: Describe activities that will be taken to maintain a "Good" overall SSDQ rating.
-These activities should include all measures listed in the table above.
-Also, describe program activities to achieve a "Good" rating for all SSDQ measures based upon the Problem Statement Narrative including measurable milestones.
+Program Activities FY 2022 - 2024: Describe activities that will be taken to achieve or maintain a "Good/Green" rating in all measures including the overall SSDQ rating.
+Also, describe how your State provides resources to conduct DataQs operations within your State, and describe how elevated/appeals requests are handled.
 South Dakota will monitor ratings from FMCSA on a monthly and quarterly basis.
 We will continue monitoring by administrative staff of inspection and crash records to try to identify potentially late records.
 We will continue to work with South Dakota Accident Records office to prioritize commercial vehicle crash reports for transmission to FMCSA.